-The genset control panel (Figure 3) is located behind the maintenance access cover (Figure 2) and has the following features:
+The genset control panel (Figure 1-3) is located behind the maintenance access cover (Figure 2) and has the following features:

-Control Switch - This switch is used to prime the fuel system, start and stop the genset, and display the fault code.
+Control Switch - This switch is used to prime the fuel system, start and stop the genset and display the fault code.
 Hold the switch in its START position to crank and start the genset.
 Press the switch to its STOP position to stop the genset.
-Hold the switch in its STOP/PRIME position to prime the fuel system.
-See Troubleshooting (Page 21) about displaying fault codes
+Hold the switch in its STOP/PRIME position to prime the fuel system (gasoline models only).
+See Troubleshooting (Page 4-1) about displaying fault codes.

-Status Indicator Light - This light is an LED (light emitting diode) in the control switch which blinks rapidly during cranking and comes on solid when the starter disconnects, indicating that the genset is running.
-If the genset shuts down abnormally, the light will blink in coded fashion to indicate the cause of the shutdown.
-See Troubleshooting (Page 21).
+Status Indicator Light - This light is an LED (light emitting diode) in the control switch that blinks rapidly during cranking and stays on continuously when the genset is running.
+If the genset shuts down abnormally, the light will blink a numerical code to indicate the cause of the shutdown.
+See Troubleshooting (Page 4-1).